Lifestyle

 Spain: Less common day-to-day, though people recognize it from media and music.

 Ciulioneros, being digital, spreads everywhere without belonging to one specific dialect.
-That’s internet power – it erases linguistic borders, lets slang go global fast.
+That’s internet power, it erases linguistic borders, lets slang go global fast, the same way conversations around race vs ethnicity have shifted through online discourse.

 Music and Media